tsprlng/useful-pgp-agent/guide/src/opgpcard.md

 Signature PIN only valid once: true
 ```

-The two subkeys have been loaded into the suitable slots on the card.
+## Explicitly picking (sub)keys to import, for more complex OpenPGP keys

+If our key contains multiple (sub)keys for signing, encrypting, or authentication, respectively,
-In fact, for this key, we don't need to explicitly specify the fingerprints. `opgpcard admin import` automatically
+we need to explicitly specify which subkeys we want imported onto our card.

-imports keys that contain exactly one signing (sub)key, and zero or one decryption and authentication subkeys, respectively:
+With the OpenPGP key from above, that would look like:

 ```
-opgpcard admin -c FFFE:12345678 import key.pgp
+$ opgpcard admin -c FFFE:12345678 import --sig-fp E7A3D0E45991BE6445668CFD348634FD4CC638CA --dec-fp 593970CE20BFE3D58AA4EF12EA988C77EEC05B0A key.pgp
 Enter Admin PIN:
 Uploading E7A3D0E45991BE6445668CFD348634FD4CC638CA as signing key Uploading 593970CE20BFE3D58AA4EF12EA988C77EEC05B0A as decryption key